Benedict-Ik/hoodies/README.md

 1) Clone or download repository
 2) Navigate to the folder on your local machine
+3) Type "http-server ." in terminal
-3) Run http://localhost:8080/ in your browser
+4) Run http://localhost:8080/ in your browser